-Longtime local clan specializes in tannic hillside Cabernets.
+Longtime Napa Valley clan specializes in tannic hillside Cabernet Sauvignon.

 The family behind Piña Napa Valley goes back a rare eight generations in these parts – Bluford Stice, the first relative to settle here, arrived via wagon train in 1856.
 Bluford’s son made wine for Inglenook a century-plus ago, and other relatives on the family’s maternal side grew grapes on Howell Mountain and in Rutherford.
 The first Piñas settled in Rutherford in the 1920s, having come from Spain via Hawaii.